duda

 Regardless of their situation, it can turn into a long process to get these users to update their DNS so it points to their newly created site.
 To make the publishing process as simple as possible, Duda allows any site in your account to be instantly published under a subdomain of a domain of your choosing.
 For example, client “1” might end up with a URL like “client1.sites.mydomain.com” or “client1.mydomainsites.com.”
 Setting up the site’s domain provides a frictionless way to take a site live without having to tie up the user with the intricacies of DNS and domain management.

-unbranded support articles to help your users through the process.
+Once a site is live, it's a perfect time to provide some light-touch support to aid the user in the transfer or registration of a domain.
+Duda provides unbranded support articles to help your users through the process.
 In addition, the create site and update site API endpoints allow you to update the domain or subdomain of a site directly from your own application as well, so you can guide your users through the process from your own UI.

 With all the options available, you'll be able to ensure your users can go from creation to a published site in record time.

-Authenticating Users Into Duda
+Authenticating users into Duda

 With our branding all configured, we're ready to transfer users from your SaaS application to the Duda site editor.
-To make this process completely seamless, we need to add a couple more API calls to the process we started in part one of this series.
+To make this process completely seamless, we need to add a couple more API calls to the process we started in the first part of this series.
 In that post, we discussed making a call to create the website, and another to push data from the SaaS platform into the content library of the new site.
 Once those calls have been successfully completed, we will make additional calls to create a Duda user account, and then allow that user to access the site.

-"Create User" API Call
+"Create User" API call

 curl --request POST \